Entropy

 The provider commits to x0x_0 by posting it to the Entropy contract.
 Each random number in the sequence can then be verified against the previous one in the sequence by hashing it, i.e., hash(xi)=xi1\mathrm{hash}(x_i) = x_{i - 1}

-2. The contract remembers hUh_U and assigns it an incrementing sequence number ii (opens in a new tab), representing which of the provider's random numbers the user will receive. xUx_U is recorded in the event logs (opens in a new tab).
+2. The contract remembers xUx_U and assigns it an incrementing sequence number ii, representing which of the provider's random numbers the user will receive.

-3. After sufficient block confirmations, the provider submits a reveal transaction with xix_i and xUx_U to the contract.
+3. After sufficient block confirmations, the provider submits a transaction to the contract revealing their contribution xix_i to the contract.

 The code of default deployed provider can be found here (opens in a new tab).